Promise Pattern in Java: Streamlining Async Tasks for Better Performance

 Wikipedia says

-that acts as a proxy for a result that is initially unknown, usually because the computation of
+In computer science, future, promise, delay, and deferred refer to constructs used for synchronizing program execution in some concurrent programming languages.
+They describe an object that acts as a proxy for a result that is initially unknown, usually because the computation of its value is not yet complete.

-private static final int COMPLETED = 3;
+private static final String DEFAULT_URL =

-private final Object lock;
+private final ExecutorService executor;

 }